-1886 Roanoke River Lighthouse — The Roanoke River Lighthouse restoration is nearing completion.
+1886 Roanoke River Lighthouse — The Roanoke River Lighthouse restoration is complete.
 The Lighthouse’s exterior has been restored and the lighthouse relocated over-the-water, within Edenton Harbor’s breakwater, just off of Colonial Park.

 The lighthouse, as it looked when completed in 1887, is called a screw-pile design because each piling was literally screwed into the river or sound bottom so they would not pull out in heavy storms.
 Edenton’s Roanoke River Lighthouse is the last extant example in the United States of a rectangular frame building built for a screw-pile base.
 The lighthouse was in commission from 1887 until 1941.The need for a lighthouse was recognized as early as 1835, when a ship was converted to a light station.
 The retrofitted ship apparently remained in place, where the Roanoke River meets Albemarle Sound, until it was scuttled during the Civil War in an attempt to make the waters more difficult for blockade runners to navigate.
 In 1866, to reinstate the light, a screw-pile lighthouse was erected but then destroyed by fire in 1885.
 An immediate effort to rebuild ended when the new construction was struck by ice during a storm and collapsed into the water.